eminorhan/frontier-accelerate/README.md

 cd flash-attention/
 GPU_ARCHS=gfx90a python setup.py install  # MI200 series
 ```
 Here, `gfx90a` is the correct GPU architecture choice for MI250X.
 In the last step, make sure to build with `ninja` (`pip install ninja`), otherwise it might take forever.
-Also, make sure to set your ROCm home directory correctly for the installation to proceed: *e.g.* `export ROCM_HOME=/opt/rocm-6.1.3` (or `export ROCM_HOME=/opt/rocm-6.2.0` if you have ROCm 6.2).
+Also, make sure to set your ROCm home directory correctly for the installation to proceed: *e.g.* `export ROCM_HOME=/opt/rocm-6.2.0` (or `export ROCM_HOME=/opt/rocm-6.1.3` if you're using ROCm 6.1).

 The same page linked above also provides Triton kernels for FlashAttention-2, but I haven't tried them yet.